heptarch/heptarch.github.io/drafts/demon.md

 *3808981210 BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-A flock of small, fast planetoids pursues a larger; it savages a pursuer in flickering whips of light and ingests it before it can heal itself with the surrounding dust.
+The largest is pursued by a flock of smaller ones; it savages one then another in flickering whips of light, and ingests them before they can heal themselves.
+Twelve smaller planetoids break off and dance in jagged, unpredictable vectors to form an icosahedral trap.
-Twelve small planetoids break off, dance into alignment, and with a ritual slowness, fold up the central creature and disappear; like a letter sealed and despatched for delivery.
+With a ritual slowness, they converge, folding up space around their quarry, like a letter sealed and despatched for delivery to the future.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->